orhun/personal-blog/content/introducing-ratty.md

 (&graphic).render(Rect::new(10, 5, 24, 10), &mut buf);
 ```

-> To reiterate, the widget does not directly draw an object into the terminal buffer.
+To reiterate, the widget does not directly draw an object into the terminal buffer.
 Instead, it writes the appropriate RGP messages to stdout to register and place the object, and then Ratty takes care of rendering it in the scene.

 So if you have an application that already uses Ratatui, you can just add `ratatui-ratty` as a dependency and start rendering spinning rats, octopuses or whatever you want!<br>
 See the [widget examples here](https://github.com/orhun/ratty/tree/main/widget/examples)!

 ---

+<a id="faq"></a>

-## **FAQ**
+## **Frequently Asked Questions**

 <q>How can I try out Ratty today?</q>

 Ratty is fully open source and available on GitHub: [**https://github.com/orhun/ratty**](https://github.com/orhun/ratty)

-Follow the installation instructions there or simply install it with `cargo`:
+Follow the [installation instructions](https://github.com/orhun/ratty#installation) or simply install it with `cargo`:

 ```sh
 cargo install ratty
 ```

+Then you can [configure](https://github.com/orhun/ratty#configuration) it to your liking by tweaking [`ratty.toml`](https://github.com/orhun/ratty/blob/main/config/ratty.toml).

 <q>I just installed Ratty and it compiled 600 Rust dependencies.
 My CPU caught on fire.<br>What the hell?
 </q>